My Home Tour – Design Inspiration- Home Decor Styling Tips

 If you’re looking for a stylish way to use coastal colors together in your home, we’ve got all the inspiration you need right here.
 Timeless design inspired by the Hamptons.

-My Color Palette
+My Paint Color Palette

-The house interior has a predominately neutral color palette with crisp white walls and warm tones of blue-gray, sand, cream, and ivory.
+The house interior has a predominantly neutral color palette with crisp white walls and warm tones of blue-gray, sand, cream, and ivory.
 We used Benjamin Moore’s Silver Cloud for the kitchen, living room, laundry room walls and hallways on the main floor.

 Silver Cloud is a light, warm, sandy gray with a brick undertone.
 It is a perfect paint color for a living room.
 We used this in our living room, kitchen and hallways.
 Love it!
 Pair it with white trim and coordinate deeper tones for contrast.

+Learn more about exterior paint color combinations here.
 For more information about the best coastal paint colors see my post here.

 The Painted Woodwork